carbaior/1151cycle/README.md

 # horoscycles.py

+# The discovery of the 1151-year planetary cycle this algorithm PROVES, inevitably implies the end of the New Chronology of Fomenko and Nosovsky.

+# Both have been **hiding** this discovery for over a year, since October 2023, when they were personally informed.

+# Their knowledge and understanding of this indisputable refutation of the New Chronology is a fact that I can prove, and I will undoubtedly do so if they choose to deny it.

 ## Search for cycles in the ancient conception of the Solar System: Sun,Moon, Mercury to Saturn

 A <ins>simple</ins> tool to search for cycles of the 'solar system of the ancients' (defined above) gives an atonishing answer: